Own Blood Treatment

 PRP Treatment for The Skin

 If you want a vital and smooth complexion, our autohemotherapy Skin is just the right thing for you.
-For maximum treatment success, our experts advise four sessions at intervals of four weeks.
+For maximum treatment success, our experts advise six sessions at intervals of four weeks.
+The best: at HAIR & SKIN you get a bundle of six sessions for 2500 CHF.

 PRP Treatment - The Fountain of Youth From Your Own Body